sinbad/SPUD/doc/faq.md

 This seems to be caused by a weird UE bug: if you have Widgets open in the Editor, screenshot requests will always time out, resulting in a blank screenshot.
 Close all your Widget blueprints in the editor to resolve this.

-## Seamless travel doesn't save data in UE 4.25

-Unfortunately the events needed to detect when seamless travel is starting were only added in UE 4.26.
-If you want to use seamless travel in UE 4.25, you'll have to call `USpudSubsystem::PreLoadMap` yourself just before travelling.

 ## Physics doesn't play out the same way every time I load!